Josh Downs: Junior

-Solidified as the Tar Heels' top receiver after his record-setting sophomore season, Downs is once again a featured piece in the Tar Heel offense.
+Solidified as the Tar Heels' top receiver after his record-setting sophomore season, Downs was once again a featured piece in the Tar Heel offense.
 He was named to the preseason All-ACC team at the wide receiver and specialist (punt returner) positions, and was selected to the preseason AP All-American second-team at the wide receiver position.

-In the season opener against FAMU, Downs recorded 9 catches for 78 yards and two scores.
+In the season opener against FAMU, Downs recorded nine catches for 78 yards and two touchdowns.
 On his final catch of the game, Downs was injured and missed the next two games against Appalachian State and Georgia State.
-He returned against Notre Dame, and caught 5 passes for 32 yards and two touchdowns in the Tar Heels' 45–32 loss.
-Against Miami, Downs caught another touchdown pass, moving him into to a tie for tenth place all time in Carolina history with 16 receiving touchdowns.
+He returned against Notre Dame, and caught five passes for 32 yards and two touchdowns in the Tar Heels' 45–32 loss.
+Against Miami, Downs caught another touchdown pass, moving him into a tie for tenth place all time in Carolina history with 16 receiving touchdowns.
 He continued to post solid statistics the rest of the regular season, recording four games with 11-plus receptions, and recording another 1,000 yard receiving season.
 Against Wake Forest, he caught three touchdown passes, moving him to second all-time behind Quinshad Davis for UNC career touchdown receptions with 22.
 In what was his final game as a Tar Heel, the 2022 ACC Championship Game against Clemson, Downs caught 11 passes for 100 yards in the 39–10 loss to the Tigers.

 Downs finished his Carolina career with 2,483 receiving yards (the fourth most in school history), 202 career receptions (third most at UNC), and multiple school records at the wide receiver position.
 He declared for the NFL draft following conference championship week, opting out of the Holiday Bowl in the process.

-Statistics
+College statistics

+Professional career

+Downs was selected by the Indianapolis Colts in the third round, 79th overall, of the 2023 NFL draft.
+The Colts previously obtained the 79th overall pick in a trade that sent Carson Wentz to the Washington Commanders.
+In Week 6, against the Jaguars, he scored his first professional touchdown on a two-yard reception from Gardner Minshew.
+In Week 7, against the Browns, he had five receptions for 125 yards and a touchdown in the 39–38 loss.
+He finished his rookie season second on the team in receiving and seventh among all rookies with 68 catches for 771 yards and two touchdowns.

+In Week 8 of the 2024 season, Downs had four receptions for 109 yards and a touchdown against the Houston Texans.
+In the 2024 season, Downs had 72 receptions for 803 yards and five touchdowns.

+NFL career statistics

 Personal life

 Downs' father, Gary, played college football for NC State and is now an assistant coach.
-His uncle, Dré Bly, also played with the Tar Heels before spending 11 years in the NFL.
+His uncle, Dré Bly, also played with the Tar Heels and 11 years in the NFL.
+His younger brother, Caleb, is a safety who played his freshman season at Alabama before transferring to Ohio State.